 Statistics of Missing Persons In Canada

-The last reported statistics in Canada for missing persons were for 2011.
-In that year, 19,086 missing adult cases were reported.
-Of these cases, 85% were removed within a week, but an unlucky few are never solved.
-In these cases the family must contend with the realities of handling property that belongs to the missing person.
+Of these cases, 85% of missing adult cases are removed within a week, but an unlucky few are never solved.
+In these cases, the family must contend with the realities of handling property that belongs to the missing person.
 It can be painful to some, and cathartic to others.
 Whatever the case, a missing person’s legal rights must be handled with sensitivity and flexibility.

 When Presumption of Death Is Appropriate

-There is an often quoted myth that a person must be missing for 7 years before they can be declared as a person presumed dead in the eyes of the law.
-This is never actually stated by the law.
-The actual wording for the law regarding a presumption of death in a missing persons case is thus:
+There is common law presumption that a person who has been missing and not heard from for 7 years can be declared presumed dead in the eyes of the law.
+Prior to the 7 years, an interested person may apply to the Supreme Court of British Columbia for a person to be declared deceased.
+The actual wording for the law regarding a presumption of death is:

 3 (1) If, on the application of an interested person under the Supreme Court Civil Rules, the court is satisfied that